Marina Strocchi: Accolades

 Strocchi has won numerous awards, including the Broken Hill Art Award, Brisbane Rotary Art Spectacular, and the Country Women's Association Tennant Creek Art Award.
 She has also been a finalist in the Alice Prize, Togart Contemporary Art Award, Tattersall's Club Landscape Art Prize and the Waterhouse Natural Science Art Prize.

 She was also the recipient of the Northern Territory Government's Arts Fellowship Program in 2019.
 This allowed her to spend three months in New York, where she developed a new body of work and explored the museums and art galleries in the region.

+Publications about

+A survey of Strocchi's work was published in 2015 in Marina Strocchi : a survey 1992-2014 this is available full text online.
+This survey was produced in conjunction with an exhibition at the Araluen Arts Centre which was held between 26 February - 12 April 2015.